Welcome to the Boyne Navigation Branch website

 Branch Burgee - onsale

-Our branch held a competition last Spring to created it's our burgee.
+Our branch held a competition in Spring 2013 to created it's our burgee.
 James Leahy came up with the winning design which our branch adopted and we had a number of these burgees made.
 These burgees can be bought for the small sum of only €20, our branch benefits from the sale of each burgee.
 Enquires can be directed towards our branch email account.
+This burgee can alternatively be bought from the IWAI shop.

 Previous Workparty notices for 2013 & 2012 can be viewed here.